 Need a home for your Raspberry Pi?
 This is your dream.
 Our arcade come in kit form for you to build at home.
 All parts, TFT panel and other components are included - you just need to supply the Raspberry Pi and and an Arcadie iPad mini gamedock.
 This gamedock costs only 30€ and is a very cheap possibility to get an arcade cabinet, joystick and bush buttons.
 We provide also a SD card image with pre installed drivers and MAME emulator.

-The design is a reminicence to the PolyPlay arcade (one & only arcade from the former GDR) from the 80s.
+We've prepared several artworks for the Arcadie enclosure - Space Invaders, Pac Man or PolyPlay (one & only arcade from the former GDR) from the 80s.
+See below for more information...

 Disassemble the enclosure first.
 Remove the both side screws (behind the side labels) to remove the back part.
 Remove the joystick unit and open the back part.
 Last but not least remove all labels.